raihahahan/gpa-simulator/README.md

 # NUS GPA Calculator / Simulator

 A fast and efficient GPA simulator for NUS students.
-This tool allows you to simulate your GPA based on your completed courses and grades, providing a much faster and user-friendly experience compared to the official NUS GPA calculator ([official tool](https://inetapps.nus.edu.sg/capcalc/cap_calculator.aspx)).
+This tool allows you to simulate your GPA based on your completed courses and grades, providing a much faster and user-friendly experience compared to the official NUS GPA calculator ([try it out](https://nusgpacalculator.com)).

 ## Features